georgjz/functional-geometry-gambit-scheme/README.md

 This repository contains a simple implementation of a stratified picture language written in Scheme.
 It is heavily inspired by the papers [Functional Geometry][funcgem] by Peter Henderson, and [Lisp: A Language for Stratified Design][lisp] by Harold Abelson and Gerald Jay Sussman.
 A more expansive discussion of these ideas can be found in [chapter 2.2.4 of SICP][sicp].

 The code uses [raylib][1] to abstract away context creation and rendering onto a context to focus on the geometry language itself.
-[Gambit Scheme][2] is used as a compiler, it can also be used for experimenting in a REPL.
+[Gambit Scheme][2] is used as a compiler.
 Consider everything in this repository experimental.

+Consider this code to be "the busy work already done", so that you can experiment with the picture language at your leisure.

 ## Usage